 Sicily, the island of plenty!

 Apart from Veneto, the region I live in, Sicily is the part of Italy I have spent the most time in.
-My husband is Sicilian and of course we have paid many visits to his family there.
+My husband is Sicilian.
+So, of course, we have paid many visits to his family there.
 However, even before I met my husband and moved to Italy, I had visited Sicily many times.
 Yet, despite my numerous trips, there is much of this beautiful island I do not know and long to explore!

 Sicily is a large triangular island lying just off the tip of the toe of the Italian boot-shaped peninsula.
 It’s a mountainous island and home to Europe’s largest active volcano, Etna.
 I’ve seen larva flowing down Etna’s slopes a number of times, obviously from a safe distance!
-Although many would quite rightly think it’s crazy to live under an active volcano the lower slopes of Etna are dotted with numerous villages and farms, because the volcanic soil is very fertile and the harvests plentiful.
+Although many would quite rightly think it’s crazy to live under an active volcano, the lower slopes of Etna are dotted with numerous villages and farms.
+This is because the volcanic soil is very fertile and the harvests plentiful.

-In the hinterland, meat plays a more prominent role with lamb, goat, veal, sausages and salamis being the most traditional meat specialities.
-Although Siciilian cuisine is essentially Italian there are notable differences resulting from the influence of the different cultures which settled on the island in the past.
+In the hinterland, meat plays a more prominent role with lamb, goat, veal, sausages and salamis being the most traditional meat specialties.
+Although Siciilian cuisine is essentially Italian, there are notable differences.
+These are the result of the influence of the different cultures which settled on the island in the past.
 The Arabs, the Spanish and the Greeks all left their mark on the Sicilian kitchen.
+For example, couscous is a staple in Western Sicily.

 The Sicilians and Pasta

 Pasta con Sarde (pasta with sardines) is one of the oldest pasta dishes in Sicilian cuisine.
-Legend has it that when Euphemius of Messina returned from exile in Tunisia to mount a military expedition in 827, on landing at the harbour of Mazara, his Arab cooks,ingeniously put together a pasta dish with the first ingredients that came to hand; the freshest sardines, wild fennel, raisons, saffron and pine nuts.This dish has been eaten in Sicily ever since.
+Legend has it that when Euphemius of Messina returned from exile in Tunisia to mount a military expedition in 827, his Arab cooks, ingeniously put together a pasta dish with the first ingredients that came to hand on landing at the harbour of Mazara.
+The dish they created was made with fresh sardines, wild fennel, raisons, saffron and pine nuts.This dish has been eaten in Sicily ever since.
 There are, of course, modern variations which can include breadcrumbs and white wine!

 Pasta alla Norma!